Tohome-IT/assignment/README.md

 ```

 Please make a todo list that
+- Your project must use React or Nextjs.
 - Have a list of clickable buttons.
 - Each button will be moved into its own column separated by type.
 - Once moved, each button will have 5 seconds on the screen and then will be moved back to the bottom of the main list.